-Extended Care Facilities are required to submit claims with the appropriate codes for services rendered to Commonwealth Care Alliance members.
+Extended care facilities are required to submit claims with the appropriate codes for services rendered to Commonwealth Care Alliance members.
 The use of the codes detailed below will ensure proper processing and accurate payment.
-Please refer to section 4 "Covered Services & Prior Authorization" for authorization requirements.
+Please refer to Section 4, "Prior Authorization Requirements."

-Revenue Code Description Rev Code 192 Sub-acute level of care-short term, goal-oriented treatment plan requiring nursing care or rehabilitation at a high intensity level; lower intensity than acute care.
-Rev Code 191 Skilled nursing level of care-short term, goal-oriented treatment plan whereas the member cannot be treated in a community-based setting; lower intensity than sub-acute Rev Code 120 Custodial level of care-absent of a defined treatment goal, yet the member's functional or cognitive status requires the support of a facility setting Rev Code 185 Medical Leave of Absence (MLOA) days (20 days max per admission) Rev Code 183 Non- Medical Leave of Absence (NMLOA) days-days will be paid an amount equal to the provider's current Medicaid reimbursement rate for up to 10 days (10 days max per year).
+Revenue Code Description Rev Code 192 Sub-acute level of care-short-term, goal-oriented treatment plan requiring nursing care or rehabilitation at a high intensity level; low er intensity than acute care Rev Code 191 Skilled nursing level of care-short-term, goal-oriented treatment plan whereas the member cannot be treated in a community-based setting; low er intensity than sub-acute Rev Code 120 Custodial level of care-absent of a defined treatment goal, yet the member's functional or cognitive status requires the support of a facility setting Rev Code 185 Medical leave of absence (MLOA) days (20 days max per admission) Rev Code 183 Non-medical leave of absence (NMLOA) days-days will be paid an amount equal to the provider's current Medicaid reimbursement rate for up to 10 days (10 days max per year).
 A bed is guaranteed for the member if he or she returns to the facility during the 1st day through the 10th day after transferring out of the facility.
-If the member returns after this period, his or her admission shall be accommodated upon the availability of a bed, unless otherwise arranged.
+If the member returns after this period, his or her admission shall be accommodated upon the availability of a bed, unless otherw ise arranged.